An Ode to the Atlanta Hotel Restaurant

 The Atlanta Hotel is a special case.
 So, after writing my ode about that one, I felt serving up a huge extra portion about the equally special restaurant in the same post would be a bit too much.
 Especially since I appear to have eaten there quite a lot (and have taken enough photos to fill an extra post), so here is a taste of things to come.

 But first, let me take you for breakfast at the AH!
-Restaurant.
+Atlanta Hotel Restaurant.

 It looks form the photos like you can only get two dishes there.
 In fact… for me, there are.
 I always order the same!
 The picture below shows the Thai breakfast.
-Scrambled egg, a spicy salad and some shrimpsy stuff, served with Jasmine or Brown Rice.
+Scrambled egg, a spicy salad and something tasty with dried shrimps, served with Jasmine or Brown Rice.
 There is a choice of various items, but as a vegetarian with occasional lapses into fish and sea food, I tend to stick to these.

 Or try the fat pancake.
-Literally, just look a the size if it.
+Literally, just look a the size of it.
+The whole jug of syrup is yours, too.

 Or, have all of it.
 It makes sense to travel with a companion just that you can share as many of these dishes as possible.
 This is the best start into the day I can imagine.